jd12/computer-builders-quiz/README.md

 # computer-builders-quiz

+## Part I: Fixing Errors
-1. Taken from Zed Shaw's Learn Python the Hard Way
+Taken from Zed Shaw's Learn Python the Hard Way

 This challenge will be *very* hard because it requires you to fix someone else's code.
 When you are a programmer you often have to deal with another programmer's code with another programmer's code, and also their arrogance.
 They will frequently claim their code is perfect.